 Here we summarize the most useful properties that control behavior and appearance.
 See Dynamic Control Layout for information on automatically resizing and positioning controls when the size of an Interface Panel changes.

 Use the designer to add controls and components to an Interface Panel visualizer.

 Most controls are based on WinForms controls.
 You can check out Microsoft’s documentation for more detail.
 Not all controls are supported by MegunoLink yet.

-- Control – A control is an object that you can drag onto the Interface Panel you are building.
+- Control – A control is an object with a user interface that you can drag onto the Interface Panel you are building.

 - Properties – A property refers to a configurable setting that a control has.

 - Design-time – A design-time property is one that can only be edited using the Interface Panel Designer.